This page is currently WIP

 Using fast sword combos finishing with a stab is several seconds faster than regular walking when done well.
 Left-Right-Up-Up is the traditional fast combo, and works fine, but I tend to prefer Left-Right-Right-Up.
 While slashing, be careful to not clank against the walls, and hope that the torchslug at the end is far away.

 Using the collision of Wolf Link, it's possible to clip through the center of specific types of gates, and Goron Mines use these quite often.
-In the room with two crystal switches and an underwater small key chest, clipping through the gate is optimal if the player lacks projectile items such as the slingshot or clawshot.
+In the room with two crystal switches and an underwater small key chest, clipping through the gate is optimal, especially if the player hasn't obtained the clawshot early.
 When holding control stick towards the gate with a very specific position and perfectly straight angle, Link will initiate a climb onto a small piece of geometry that the game deems climbable, but since Link can't fit he'll pop right through.
 Since Link is trying to fit into an extremely small space, it is possible to get a crush void.
 Due to this, and the precision of the trick itself, it is recommended to kill the Tektites with one spin attack using the Master Sword, or two if using the Ordon Sword, before transforming into wolf.
 One should not try to kill the enemies as wolf as Link deals considerably less damage in wolf form.

 It's important to note that the clip only works with a straight camera angle.
 Luckily, while holding control stick up, the game will continuously pan the camera slowly but surely until it is straight.
 It is at this point that Link will pop through, if the position was correct.
 Therefore, it is recommended to avoid using the C-Stick as much as possible, and instead do small control stick up-left/up-right flicks to readjust Link's position.
 While holding control stick up, wait until the camera comes to a stop before readjusting Link's position with the up-left/up-right flicks.